bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 ![](images2/media/image173.png){width="5.0in"
 height="2.66292760279965in"}

-Let\'s inspect the output and CSS code.
+Let&apos;s inspect the output and CSS code.

 As explained, the first paragraph that follows the image is styled differently than the next two paragraphs.